skatkov/rdoc-markdown/README.md

 # RDoc-Markdown
 RDoc plugin to generate markdown documentation and search index backed by sqlite database.

+## Motivation
+Markdown has become the de-facto documentation standard.
+I heavily rely on Obsidian to render my storage of markdown notes.
+But markdown is used not just for scribbles, supported is far and wide.
+We can render markdown file on any device, probably even on thermometer with a screen.
+But also everyone knows enough markdown to be dangerous (or productive).

+It's a pitty that rdoc and yard can't output a proper markdown file.
+I would like to change that.

 ## Installation

 Install gem and add to application's Gemfile by executing: